andremw/javascript/README.md

     }
     ```

-  - Name your functions.
-This is helpful for stack traces.
+  - Don't name your functions.
+Although it's good, we need to support IE8.
+For more info on this, check the note below.

     ```javascript

     // bad
-    var log = function(msg) {
+    var log = function log(msg) {
       console.log(msg);
     };

-    // good
+    // god
-    var log = function log(msg) {
+    var log = function(msg) {
       console.log(msg);
     };
     ```

   - **Note:** IE8 and below exhibit some quirks with named function expressions.
 See [http://kangax.github.io/nfe/](http://kangax.github.io/nfe/) for more info.
+Because of this, we're not going to name function expressions.

 **[⬆ back to top](#table-of-contents)**